 10. MY SIDE OF THE MOUNTAIN TRILOGY — Complete Hardcover Boxed Set

-Although the main character in this series is a boy, Sam Gribley, they are written in such a timeless, beautiful way that they will be sure to capture the attention and inspire the imagination of your tween girl.
+Although the main character in this incredible book series is a boy, Sam Gribley, they are written in such a timeless, beautiful way that they will be sure to capture the attention and inspire the imagination of your tween girl.

 My Side of the Mountain — Terribly unhappy in his family’s crowded New York City apartment, Sam Gribley runs away to the solitude and danger of the mountains, where he finds a side of himself he never knew.